The most important aspect of genetic genealogy that nobody talks about

-It was only after adding these features to my tool that I ever used a relationship predictor.
-Now I use my own dozens of times per day.
-If you’re one of those people who never saw the benefit, I agree.
+Now I use my own relationship predictor dozens of times per day.
+If you’re one of those people who never saw the benefit, I can see why you’d think that.
 But now it has features that we can’t afford to miss.

 Mine isn’t the only relationship predictor out there.
 There’s also one hosted at DNA Painter based on AncestryDNA simulations.
 Unfortunately, we can’t evaluate whether or not Ancestry’s simulated data meet any of the requirements set in Rules 1-3 above, as they’ve revealed almost no information about their simulations.
 The output data from those simulations actually look ok.
 I can replicate their probability curve graph pretty well with data of my own, shown in Figure 2.